V2G-liberty/HA-manual-install/README.md

 At the time of writing, 2024-03, only the [Wallbox Quasar 1 charger](https://wallbox.com/en_uk/quasar-dc-charger) is supported.
 This is a [CHAdeMO](https://www.chademo.com/) compatible charger.
 Compatible cars that can do V2G with this protocol are the [Nissan Leaf](https://ev-database.org/car/1657/Nissan-Leaf-eplus) (also earlier models) and [Nissan Evalia](https://ev-database.org/car/1117/Nissan-e-NV200-Evalia).
-When the Quasar 2 will be available in the EU we expect V2G Liberty to be compatible with this hardware right away.
+When the Wallbox Quasar 2 is available we expect V2G Liberty to be compatible with this hardware "out of the box".
 Then also CCS V2G capable cars can be managed with V2G Liberty.
 Hopefully other chargers will follow soon.